 Computational Phase Studies

-The research in the group is focused on the development and application of state-of-the-art ab initio techniques employing density functional theory (DFT) in the following fields:
+The research in the group is focused on the development and application of state-of-the-art materials scientific concepts and computational workflows required for an ab initio based prediction of thermodynamic bulk and defect phase diagrams.
+The main research fields in this context are:

 • The continuous improvement of ab initio based methods to calculate the critical contributions to the free energy of metals, their application to industrially relevant materials, and the combination of the results with thermodynamic databases [1,2].